Ilyas Sitapuri: Early life

-Sitapuri was born as Muhammad Ilyas Khan on October 30, 1934, in Sitapur, British India.
-His family belonged to the Yusufzai tribe who had migrated to Sitapur during the era of Mughal emperor Shah Jahan.
+Sitapuri was born as Muhammad Ilyas Khan on 30 October 1934, in Sitapur, British India.
+His family belonged to the Yusufzai tribe who had migrated to Sitapur during the reign of Mughal emperor Shah Jahan.
 In 1952, he migrated to Pakistan and settled in Karachi.

 Writing career

-Sitapuri started his writing career with children stories in the late 1940s.
+Sitapuri started his writing career with children's stories in the late 1940s.
 At the age of 16, he penned his first novel, "Shakar".
 After coming to Pakistan, he struggled as a writer and worked for different publishing institutions.
 In 1970, he was introduced to Shakeel Adilzada, the editor of Sabrang Digest.
 Then, he wrote his first historical story for the digest, Khan-e-Azam Ka Tohfa that was published in January 1971.
 He continued writing for Sabrang Digest until 1974.
-Then, in January 1975, he joined Suspense Digest and continuously wrote for it until his death.

-Ilyas Sitapuri's stories and novels have also been published in India by the Shama Book Depot, (Delhi).
+In January 1975, he joined Suspense Digest and continuously wrote for it until his death.
+Sitapuri's stories and novels have also been published in India by the Shama Book Depot, (Delhi).